 The root canal itself doesn’t feel much different from getting a cavity filled.
 Our doctors will first numb the area, then work on the tooth.
 Some people may request nitrous or sedation, but these aren’t necessary for most people.

 While traditional root canals typically require two appointments, using the GentleWave technology will often mean only one appointment is necessary to complete the procedure.

 What is the recovery like after a root canal using GentleWave?

 Most people are able to drive and return to work that same day.
 Patients will likely experience less pain and discomfort after a root canal using the GentleWave technology.
 And there is a lower likelihood of needing a second appointment to complete the procedure, or needing to return to be treated for reinfection.

 Is the GentleWave therapy covered by insurance?

 The treatment is not covered by insurance at this time, so there is a modest out-of-pocket expense associated with it.
-Since every patient’s situation and needs are different, Dr. Van will explain the cost difference and the potential benefits of the GentleWave treatment ahead of time so you can decide if it’s right for you.
+Since every patient’s situation and needs are different, our doctors will explain the cost difference and the potential benefits of the GentleWave treatment ahead of time so you can decide if it’s right for you.

 1 Molina B et al. (2015) J Endod.
 41:1701-5